What is hepatitis C?

 If left untreated, chronic hep C can damage your liver.
 In some cases, after many years, this can lead to cirrhosis (severe scarring of the liver), liver failure and sometimes liver cancer.

-Many people do not have any symptoms and are unaware they are infected with hep C
+Many people do not have any symptoms and are unaware they are infected with hep C. The only way to know if you have hepatitis C is to get tested.

 How do I know if I have hep C?